 If you are like most faculty members, you have limited time to connect with your peers and often don't share a vocabulary about your respective teaching approaches.

-In our fellowship program, you’ll join a small, online circle of professors teaching similar disciplines – often at other institutions.
-Together, you'll reflect on your classroom work, connect it to evidence-based instructional practices and get the personalized support of a peer facilitator.
+In our learning communities, you’ll be part of a small, online circle of professors teaching similar disciplines – often at other institutions.
+Together, you'll reflect on your everyday use of adaptive courseware and active learning strategies.
+A peer facilitator will give you personalized support and help you connect your work to evidence-based instructional practices.

 As a result, you’ll have the space to make gains in your teaching in a way that is hard to find without a community to support you.